-Agreements with the Company's Named Executive Officers as of December 31, 2023
+Agreements with the Company's Named Executive Officers as of December 31, 2024

 On June 2, 2022, our Compensation Committee and full Board approved certain compensation adjustments for its named executive officers.
 The Company also entered into new employment letter agreements with Dr. Keyvan Mohajer, the Company's Chief Executive Officer; Mr. Nitesh Sharan, the Company's Chief Financial Officer, Mr. Michael Zagorsek, the Company's Chief Operating Officer, Mr. Timothy Stonehocker, the Company's Chief Technology Officer, and Mr. James Hom, the Company's Chief Product Officer, which employment agreements replaced and superseded all prior employment agreements with such named executive officers.
-In addition, the Board adopted and approved a Non-Employee Director Compensation Policy.